Atrix256/RandomCode/WebGLPBR/Readme.txt

 * make shader compiler do non blocking thing with webgl2 render fences

-* be able to load or define models somehow (or switch from spheres to boxes or tetrahedrons?)

 * a starting image that says "click to begin. mouse look, WASD controls"
-* a starting image that says "loading..." for image loading (and later, shader compilations)
+* an image that says "loading..." for image loading (and later, shader compilations)

 * ambient occlusion of meshes, if using more complex meshes.
  * a program that does it, with a blog post about it!

-* after IBL, get rid of ambient light?
+* after IBL, get rid of ambient light? or have a mode to turn off IBL and use ambient in that case?

 * bezier rectangle later? (ray marched)